A Designer’s Guide to Documenting Accessibility & User Interactions

 • Make sure screen reader can access every content

-• Ensures all elements in paragraphs and lists are navigable and announced by assistive technologies (Aka: avoid text in images! )
+• Ensures all elements in paragraphs and lists are navigable and announced by screen reader (Aka: avoid text in images! )

 • Ensure elements in a list are navigable one by one